 I had coffee with a Fortune 500 CEO last month who said something that stuck with me: "We spent three years planning our digital transformation.
 By the time we started implementing, our competitors had already rebuilt their entire business around AI."
 That's the speed we're dealing with now.

-Here's what bugs me about most AI discussions—everyone's obsessed with ChatGPT writing emails or making pretty pictures.
+What bugs me about most AI discussions—everyone's obsessed with ChatGPT writing emails or making pretty pictures.
 Sure, that's cool.
 But while we're playing with chatbots, entire industries are being rebuilt from scratch.

 Take my friend Sarah who runs a biotech startup.
 Her team of 12 people just beat a pharmaceutical giant to market with a new drug compound.
 How?
 They didn't hire more scientists.
 They trained an AI on molecular structures and let it dream up new combinations.
 What used to take Pfizer five years and $500 million, Sarah's team did in 18 months with $2 million.